 - Must ensure that at least one member, certified in First-Aid/CPR is at all club events.
 (Certificate emailed to Sport Club Office) - Informing club members of required information sessions and of the content of the Sports Club Handbook and the UMaine Student Conduct Code. - Attending meetings and serving as a liaison between the club members and Campus Recreation. - Meeting deadlines required for the Sports Club Program including: - o Accident Report - This is done after someone on your team gets seriously hurt.
 Anyone on the team can fill this out however it is usually an officer. - Go to the Umaine club sports page. - Click Forms and Documents - Under additional forms click Accident Report - This will then take you to the reporting database - Select the bubble that says "Accident" then click next - The form will then prompt you to fill out the rest of the documents - First and Last name are of the injured player.
-At the end of the form there is a sport for the person who completed the form. - Fill out the information to the best of your ability and click submit. - o Current Roster - Updated on IMLeagues - All members have to have all forms submitted and IMPACT testing if required.
+At the end of the form there is a sport for the person who completed the form. - Fill out the information to the best of your ability and click submit. - o Current Roster - Updated on Campus Groups